AyOK-Code/okc-jail-blotter-processor/README.md

 3. Update the model files.
 4. Verify that it works: `docker-compose down && docker-compose up`, then `npm start`.
 5. Finally but most importantly: have someone knowledgeable review your changes.

+### Deploying to production

+Due to the low frequency of changes, this process is not fully automated.
+1. Test all changes locally
+2. Commit and push the changes
+3. Run `./scripts/push.sh`